GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

    ![sign-up-submit](assets/images/onboarding/po-non-se/latest-po-sign-up-non-se-gsib-1.png)

 4. Click **Submit** to receive the onboarding invitation email(s).
-If you have also requested for SEED provisioning, you will receive a total of two onboarding invitation emails.
+If you have also requested for SEED provisioning, you will receive a total of two onboarding emails.

   > **Additional information**:
   >